Kerbalism/Kerbalism/README.md

 **I want to interact with this mod in code**

-Have a look at System/API.cs source code on github.
+Have a look at System/API.cs source code on gitlab.
 Raise an issue to request more functions.

 ### REQUIREMENTS

-- KSP 1.3.0
+- KSP 1.4.1
-- ModuleManager 2.8.0+
+- ModuleManager 3.0.0+

 ### LICENSE

 This mod is released under the Unlicense.

+This mod includes version checking using [MiniAVC](http://forum.kerbalspaceprogram.com/threads/79745).
+If you opt-in, it will use the internet to check whether there is a new version available.
+Data is only read from the internet and no personal information is sent.
+For a more comprehensive version checking experience, please download the [KSP-AVC Plugin](http://forum.kerbalspaceprogram.com/threads/79745)